-Web Service Description Parameters Return Code ssacx_job_stat Get the status rulebase_name - The name of the rulebase. system_name - The name of the system job_name - The name of the job job_number- The number of the job job_status-The status of the job (0 = success, 1 = running, -ve = failed) job_report- The report on the progress of the job work_directory- The work directory for the server to use negative for error, 0 for us of a user job. success
+Web Service Description Parameters Return Code ssacx_job_stat us Get the status of a user job. rulebase_name - The name of the rulebase. system_name - The name of the system job_name -The name of the job job_number- The number of the job job_status-The status of the job (0 = success, 1 = running, -ve = failed) job_report- The report on the progress of the job work_directory- The work directory for the server to use negative for error, 0 for success